AHSEC - 12: Company Accounts - Accounting for Share Capital Important Notes for March 2025 Exam [AHSEC Class 12 Accountancy Notes]

 a) To increase promoters holding

-b) Increase earning per share
+b) Increase earnings per share

 c) Support share price in stock exchange